V1929/Python_Data_Project/README.md

 ## 1. What are the most demanded skills for the top 3 most popular data roles?

 To find the most demanded skills for the top 3 most popular data roles, I filtered out those positions by which one were most often listed on job-seeker sites, then filtered for the top skills.
-The query highlights the job titles, the top skills, and the percentages appicable to the role as listed in the posting.
+The query highlights the job titles, the top skills, and the percentages applicable to the role as listed in the posting.

 View my notebook with details here: [2_Skills_Count.ipynb](3_Project\2_Skills_Count.ipynb)

-## Visulaizing the data
+## Visualizing the data

 ## 2. Let's look at some code for visualizing data.

-This is the sequunce of the code to present the data in the horizontal bar chart with percentages.
+This is the sequence of the code to present the data in the horizontal bar chart with percentages.
 ```python

     for i, job_title in enumerate(job_titles):